uratmangun/onvif-v380-pro/README.md

 # ONVIF PTZ Camera Control Commands

 This document provides a comprehensive list of ONVIF PTZ (Pan-Tilt-Zoom) commands for camera control.
-All commands use the base URL `http://192.168.18.34:8899/onvif/ptz_service` with basic authentication (username:password).
+All commands use the base URL `http://<your camera ip>:8899/onvif/ptz_service` with basic authentication (username:password).

 ## Basic Authentication
 All commands require basic authentication with the following credentials: